 Prior to the lapse of the restrictions on restricted shares, any dividends received on such shares will be treated as ordinary income to the participant (and will not eligible for reduced rates of taxation applicable to qualified dividend income).
 If an election under Section 83(b) of the Code is made within 30 days after receipt of restricted shares, the participant will recognize ordinary income in the year that the restricted shares are awarded in an amount equal to the fair market value of the shares on the date of such award determined as if the restricted shares were not subject to restrictions, and we will be entitled to a deduction for the same amount.
 If the election is made, the participant will not recognize income at the time that the restrictions actually lapse.
-Any dividends received after the election is made generally will constitute qualified dividend income generally subject to reduced rates of taxation.
-If the restricted shares subject to tax withholding by us.
+Any dividends received after the election are subsequently forfeited, the participant will not be entitled to a deduction or tax refund.
+Any ordinary income of the participant will be subject to tax withholding by us.
 We generally will have no tax consequence in connection with the later disposition of shares acquired pursuant to vested restricted shares.